Ljosleidaradeildin/LD_Challengers_Series_1/Rulebook.md

 - The new date and time must be within a reasonable timeframe from the original match time, and not clash with or disrupt tournament operations for the following rounds.

 5. How to Submit a Request
   The captain from the initiating team must post a rescheduling request in the "reschedule-request" channel on the [Ljósleiðaradeildin Discord Server](https://discord.gg/VsAqyYybrJ)

   The opposing team's captain must then approve the request by replying in that same channel.

   Once both teams teams have communicated their wish to reschedule the match, tournament admins will have to give final confirmation.

   Timestamps in the "reschedule-request" channel are used to determine match reschedules on a first come, first served basis.
 Tournament admins may deny rescheduling requests to ensure a match is available for the broadcast.

 5. Deadlines
-Rescheduling requests must be submitted no later than Monday at 12:00 GMT of the week the match is scheduled to take place.
+Rescheduling requests must be submitted no later than Monday at 13:00 GMT of the week the match is scheduled to take place.
 However, teams are highly encouraged to submit rescheduling requests at their earliest convenience.

 6. Broadcasted Matches
 The official broadcast schedule for Tuesday and Thursday matches will be announced on Monday, immediately after all pending rescheduling requests have been processed.

-### 4.2.8 TeamSpeak 🔴🔴
+### 4.2.8 TeamSpeak

-Players will be using a TeamSpeak server provided by the tournament organizer in order to maintain the integrity of the competition.
+Players must use the following TeamSpeak server to communicate during matches.

+ts.cs2.is

 Teams are allowed to have 5 players and the registered coach during a live game in their TeamSpeak channel.